What to expect for the price of Zcash in 2018 and beyond.

 Beyond 2022: What does the future hold for Zcash?

-If you’re gazing into your cryptocurrency crystal ball to try to find out what’s in store for 2019 and beyond, don’t be surprised if the future looks a little murky.
-Cryptocurrencies are exploding in popularity at the moment, and privacy coins are a popular focus for many projects.
+If you’re gazing into your cryptocurrency crystal ball to try to find out what’s in store in 2019 and beyond, don’t be surprised if the future looks a little murky.
+Cryptocurrencies are exploding in popularity at the moment and privacy coins are a popular focus for many projects.
 This means that Zcash certainly won’t have any shortage of competition in the coming months, and picking a winner from the many coins available won’t be easy.

 In the meantime, 2018 looks like it’ll be an important year for Zcash.
-The first milestone will be the preparatory Overwinter upgrade in June 2018, which developers have announced is “not expected to result in a fork of the blockchain or the creation of a new currency”.
+The first milestone will be the preparatory Overwinter upgrade in June 2018, which developers have announced as “not expected to result in a fork of the blockchain or the creation of a new currency”.